Ballina, County Mayo: Irish Civil War

+21st century

+Ballina Urban District Council was based in offices in Market Square until 2003, when new offices were completed in Arran Place.
+Ballina Urban District was disbanded in June 2014 alongside all other Town councils as part of the Local Government Reform Act 2014.

+On 14 April 2023, the US president Joe Biden visited the town and gave a keynote speech to tens of thousands of people on the final part of his four-day visit to the island of Ireland.
+His speech commemorated the 25th anniversary of the Good Friday Agreement.
+His speech also highlighted his family links to both Ballina and County Mayo.

+In November 2024, Ballina completed the €7.5 million redevelopment of its historic military barracks (built in 1742) into the Ballina Innovation Quarter.
+Several businesses have occupied parts of the site and, if expanded as planned, it is expected to support up to 200 direct and 60 indirect jobs when fully operational.

+Architecture

-The town's architectural heritage includes the 15th-century Moyne Abbey, and St Muredach's Cathedral, which is the Cathedral Church of the Roman Catholic Diocese of Killala.
+The town's architectural heritage includes the 15th-century Moyne Abbey, and St Muredach's Cathedral, which is the Cathedral church of the Roman Catholic Diocese of Killala.
 Work on the cathedral began in 1827.
 The stone was quarried locally and the roof and ceiling were completed before the Great Famine (1845).
 The spire was completed in 1855 and by 1875 the organ had been commissioned.

-Ballina has a number of listed buildings including Georgian housing on the banks of the Moy, the Ice House building (since converted into a hotel), and the former provincial bank (now housing the Jackie Clarke Museum).
+Ballina has a number of listed buildings, including Georgian housing on the banks of the Moy, the Ice House building (since converted into a hotel), and the former Provincial Bank of Ireland building (now housing the Jackie Clarke Museum).
 The streets of Ballina consist mainly of three and four-storey Georgian and Victorian buildings, though the structures of several buildings are far older.

 Infrastructure

 Education

-The primary schools that serve the town include Scoil Iosa of the Convent of Mercy (mixed), Scoil Padraig (all-boys), the Quay NS (mixed), Culleens NS on the Killala Road (mixed), Breaffy NS (mixed), Behy NS (mixed) and Scoil na gCeithre Maol (mixed), a gaelscoil situated on the Killala road.
-There are also at least 3 Montessori schools and many pre-schools.
+The primary schools that serve the town include Scoil Iosa of the Convent of Mercy (mixed), Scoil Padraig (all-boys), the Quay NS (mixed), Culleens NS on the Killala Road (mixed), Breaffy NS (mixed), Behy NS (mixed) and Scoil na gCeithre Maol (mixed), a gaelscoil situated on the Killala Road.
+There are also at least three montessori schools and many pre-schools.

-There are three secondary schools; St Muredach's College (all-male), Moyne College (mixed), and St Marys of the Convent of Mercy (all-female).
+There are three secondary schools; St Muredach's College (all-male), Moyne College (mixed), and St Mary's Secondary School (all-female).

-A large, modern facility opened on McDermott Street (convent road) for the 2009–2010 school year to serve the needs of children with mild learning disabilities.
-It is an amalgamation of the 2 old special needs schools, St. Dympna's and St. Nicholas'.
+A large special education facility opened on McDermott Street (Convent Hill) for the 2009–2010 school year to serve as a new, joint-campus space for two pre-existing special schools, St. Dympna's School and St. Nicholas' School.

-The Newman Institute of education is located in a new campus on Abbey St. It is a charitable organisation working in conjunction with the Catholic Diocese of Killala in the field of Catholic education.
+The Newman Institute is located in a building near St Muredach's Cathedral.
+It is a charitable organisation working in conjunction with the Roman Catholic Diocese of Killala in the field of Catholic education.

 Communications and media

-Ballina is one of the towns due to have a MAN (Metropolitan Area Network): the ductings and fiber optic cables are in place, but with no ISP Connections.
-The MANs are being built for the Department of Communications; they will be run by a private operator, but will remain the property of the government.